xuqi2024/openflexure-microscope/docs/high_res_microscope.md

 If you use this microscope for research please consider citing this paper.

-Before you start building the microscope you will need to source all the components listed our [bill of materials]{bom}.
+Before you start building the microscope you will need to source all of the components listed in the [bill of materials]{bom}.

 The assembly is broken up into several steps: